idominikosgr/VibeKit-VDK-CLI/docs/Hub-Integration.md

 Contributors can submit new rules or modifications through the GitHub repository:

-1. Fork the Vibe Coding Rules repository
+1. Fork the VibeKit VDK CLI repository
 2. Add or modify rules following the [Rule Authoring Guide](docs/Rule-Authoring-Guide.md)
 3. Submit a pull request
 4. Once merged, the changes will be synchronized to the hub automatically